Delaware Genealogical Society By-laws

 Article IV: Governors and Officers

-Section 4.1 - The Society shall be governed by a Board of Governors consisting of the President, the Vice-President, the Secretary, the Treasurer, the immediate past president, and eight additional elected members.
+SECTION 4.1 – The Society shall be governed by a Board of Governors consisting of the President, the Vice-President, the Secretary, the Treasurer, the immediate past president, and eight additional elected members.
 Four of the eight additional elected members will be elected in one year, and four members elected in each of the alternate years.
-These eight governors can be assigned to specific duties by the full board or the President.
-A presence of seven members of the Board shall constitute a quorum and a legal meeting.
+These eight governors can be assigned to specific duties by the full board or the legal meeting.
 Meetings may be called by the President or by concurring request of three members of the Board of Governors.

 - Officers and members of the Board of Governors elected at the annual meeting in May shall hold office for the following terms commencing on July 1 following the annual meeting or until their successors are elected and qualified: